exasol/exasol-driver-lua/doc/developer_guide/developer_guide.md

   ./tools/runtests.sh
 ```

-The following environment have a default value and can be omitted:
+The following environment variables have a default value and can be omitted:

 * `EXASOL_PORT` = `8563`
 * `EXASOL_USER` = `sys`